 It’s my 35th birthday today.
-As a birthday present to myself I am going to start setting some goals, start drawing up a master plan.
-Over the next few days this is my plan:
+As a birthday present to myself I am going to start setting some goals, start drawing up a

 - I am going to start putting together our SOA (statement of affairs).
 This will give us a detailed picture of our financial situation.

 - I will start to look at the food we buy and try to meal plan (I’ve already got some great money saving recipes).